sw33tsoda/common-management/README.md

-this project simply contains boilerplate codes
+this project contains boilerplate code which are being written by Javascript and React